NielsKoole/RealmSugar/README.md

 ## Features

-- [x] Easy way to get realm instance notifications with less boilerplate code.
+- [x] Easy way to get realm object notifications with less boilerplate code.
-- [ ] Looking for a way to improve it with generics to avoid the need to guard type safety.
+- [x] Looking for a way to improve it to avoid the need to guard type safety.
+- [x] Sugar to get notifications on Lists, Results and LinkingObjects.

 ## Requirements